 Jianyu found her later as she was sitting in her chair on the bridge, contemplating the stars.
-The ship didn’t need constant oversight to function when the FTL drive was running, but Nyx still gravitated to the bridge whenever she had a free moment.
-Years of duty had carved too deep a groove on her routine.
+The ship didn’t need constant oversight to function when the faster than light drive was running, but Nyx still gravitated to the bridge whenever she had a free moment.
+Years of duty had carved too deep a groove in her routine.

 They were in transit between planets, still well within the core of mapped and populated space but light-years from the nearest inhabited planet.
 The drive pushed space around the ship, and the light with it, the cold starlight distorted and made strange by physics Nyx couldn’t begin to comprehend.
 From this vantage point, Nyx could imagine that nothing had changed at all in the last five years.
 To the naked eye, the universe looked exactly as it did when she was a captain with the Coalition.

 She heard Jianyu’s heavy step on the metal deck.
 He stopped next to her, the position of a subordinate delivering a report.
-She shrugged a shoulder in acknowledgement, but didn’t turn to him.
+She shrugged a shoulder in acknowledgment, but didn’t turn to him.

 “We don’t need to smuggle drugs,” Jianyu said.
 “There are other ways of making money.”

-Nyx said, “It’s a good payout for an easy job.
+Nyx said, “Sera says a good payout for an easy job.
 We need more easy jobs.
 And we need more money.
 The carbon dioxide scrubbers need to be replaced again.”